-- 1. Increase the flows in the system by opening the B1 inlet further.
-If increased flows are not possible, open A3W gate to allow the pond to become fully muted tidal or partially muted tidal system until pond DO levels revert to levels at or above conditions in the slough. - 2.
-Set in a series of flow diversion baffles at the pond discharge for directing the water from more suitable DO water levels to achieve maximum oxygen uptake. - 3.
-Cease nighttime discharges due to diurnal pattern. - 4.
-Close discharge gates completely until DO levels meet standards. - 5.
-Close discharge gates completely for a period of time each month when low tides occur primarily at night. - 6.
-Mechanically harvest dead algae.
+1. Increase the flows in the system by opening the B1 inlet further.
+If increased flows are not possible, fully open A3W gate to allow the pond to become muted tidal system until pond DO levels revert to levels at or above conditions in the slough.

+2. Set in a series of flow diversion baffles at the pond discharge for directing the water from more suitable DO water levels to achieve maximum oxygen uptake.

+5. Close discharge gates completely for a period of time each month when low tides occur primarily at night.